 The data is sent to SolidWorks as a Curve Feature.

-The Curve feature shows on the XY-Plane, which is the Front View.
+The Curve feature shows on the XY-Plane, which is the Front View in SOLIDWORKS.

-1.Select a Plane that is coplanar or parallel to the Curve you have imported.
+1.Select a Plane that is coplanar or parallel to the Curve feature.

 2.Start a sketch on the Plane